 M. Brett Debney, MS, EdS, LPC, NCC

-M. Brett Debney is the founder and Lead Counselor for Apsara Counseling Services Inc, offering an array of Counseling Services.
-Brett received her Bachelor of Arts degree in English from Wesleyan University and her Masters degree in Marriage and Family Counseling from the University of North Carolina at Greensboro (UNCG).
+M. Brett Debney offers an array of Counseling Services for members of the Triad area.
+She received her Bachelor of Arts degree in English from Wesleyan University and her Masters degree in Marriage and Family Counseling from the University of North Carolina at Greensboro (UNCG).

 Brett's career in the mental health field began while living in San Francisco, California, where Brett was a volunteer on the San Francisco Suicide Prevention Hotline.
 She completed an extensive training program to qualify to work with SFSP, and learned that she cared deeply about helping others to attain emotional stability, improved mental health, and general wellbeing.